-Biodiversity, Flora and Fauna → Certain adverse effects on biodiversity could be unchecked and would likely be exacerbated by inappropriate development leading to a loss of areas of importance for nature conservation, biodiversity and prime agricultural land.
-Despite issues relating to the preservation and protection of biodiversity being in place within a range of PPSs, habitats could continue to become fragmented resulting in a loss of species and biodiversity.
-Ultimately, it is considered that the emerging environmental protection/enhancement needs of East Ayrshire would not be appropriately addressed.
-There will be less protection for East Ayrshire's natural habitats and other environmentally sensitive areas potentially resulting in unacceptable levels of degradation to landscape and biodiversity.
-LDP2 strongly embeds principles which aim to tackle the nature crisis and biodiversity loss, in accordance with Draft NPF4, which are somewhat absent within LDP1.
+Biodiversity, Flora and Fauna \rightarrow Existing adverse effects on biodiversity would continue to be unchecked and would likely be exacerbated by unrestricted development leading to a loss of areas of importance for nature conservation, biodiversity and prime agricultural land.
+Despite issues relating to the preservation and protection of biodiversity being in place within a range of other PPSs, habitats would continue to become fragmented resulting in a loss of species and biodiversity.
+Ultimately, it is considered that the emerging environmental protection/enhancement needs of East Ayrshire would not be addressed.
+There will be less protection for East Ayrshire's natural habitats and other environmentally sensitive areas potentially resulting in unacceptable levels of degradation to landscape and heritage.

-Climatic factors → The effects of climate change on the environment, economy and society would be more severely felt and will increase.
-In recent years, greater levels and rates of flooding have been experienced throughout East Ayrshire, development within flood plains or other inappropriate locations will exacerbate this risk and have a detrimental impact on the local economy, investment and infrastructure.
-Without a strong policy framework energy efficiency measures and enhanced green and blue infrastructure requirements (natural-flood management solutions) may not be integrated into the design, layout and materials of development proposals.
-The loss or disturbance of important natural carbon stores could increasingly occur, having cumulative negative impacts on climate and resilience.
+Climatic factors \rightarrow In the absence of the LPD2, the effects of climate change on the environment, economy and society would be more severely felt and will increase.
+In recent years, greater levels and rates of flooding have been experienced throughout East Ayrshire, development within flood plains other inappropriate locations will exacerbate this risk and have a detrimental impact on the local economy, investment and infrastructure.
+Without a strong policy framework energy efficiency measures may not occur.